 Phone+49 8823 937990

-Once a wealthy town as a stopping point for goods going to Venice, the town was largely frozen in time.
+Once a wealthy town as a stopping point for goods going to Venice, the town was mostly frozen in time.
 Walk through the charming Altstadt (old town) where a babbling brook still runs through the center.
 On its main street, Obermarkt, beautifully painted façades known as Lüftlmalerei decorate the houses.
-Some date back 250 years and these painted illusions add architectural elements to the otherwise plain buildings.
+Some date back 250 years, and these painted illusions add architectural elements to the otherwise plain buildings.
 They also tell the story of the town with scenes showing the profession of the house owner, festivals and religious vignettes.

 In the main square is the iconic 14th century St. Peter und Paul Church.
 The original structure was built in 1315 with the current design from Josef Schmuzer dating from the mid-1700s.
 It serves almost 6,000 parishioners as well as the numerous tourists who step inside to admire the golden Baroque decor.
 Listen for the bells which ring throughout the town on the hour.